rockymiss/connectconsultingP4/README.md

 #### Footer

 The footer simply directs the user to all social media links.
 It is consistent throughout the websiste and remains at the bottom of the page.
-For the purpose of this project the links will open the social media pages but not the companys social media as they are not yet set up.
+For the purpose of this project the links will open the social media pages but not the company's social media as they are not yet set up.

 #### About